ccswbs/UoGd7-Training/features/howto-FAQ.md

 ## FAQ Keywords

 Your website may have some questions that apply to two or more groups of site users.
-In this case, you must use *tags* in addition to categories to organize FAQ, because a question can only belong to one category.
+In this case, you must use *keywords* instead of categories to organize FAQ.

 Additionally, tags can be used across Drupal content types, not just FAQ.
 This means you can tag a variety of news articles, events, FAQ, features, and more, as they pertain to a particular group.